-- The wedding couple must arrive and check-in at the Magistrate Court Clerk’s Office (945 Court Street, Conyers, GA).
+- The wedding couple must arrive and check-in at the Magistrate Court Clerk’s Office (874 N. Main Street NW, Conyers, Georgia, GA).

 - The wedding couple must present the original valid marriage license that was issued by a probate court (Questions regarding marriage license should be directed to the Probate Court of Rockdale County).